jthistle/tea/README.md

 1. Place tea in pot
 1. Pour boiling hot water into pot
 1. Wait for 5 minutes
+    1. While waiting, prime a mug with milk
-1. Decant into a mug
+1. Decant into mug